-Pears are an underrated fruit; they’re such a delicious and versatile fruit.
-They’re one of my husband’s favorite fruits.
+Pears are underrated; they’re a delicious and versatile fruit.
+They’re also one of my husband’s favorite fruits.
 I love finding new ways to incorporate them into my baking and cooking, and Honey Pear Jam is a perfect way to do that!

 I used some beautiful, foraged winter pears for this recipe but I also love a good apricot or peach jam.
 Use whatever fruit you have, and experiment!
 Fruit jam is very forgiving.